Short whitewater section of the Potomac, as the Potomac passes Harpers Ferry, popularly referred to as the "Needles."

-The first takeout (Sandy Hook) on the MD side is 1/2 mile downstream from the confluence of the Shenndoah River on river left immediately before the US 340 bridge at Sandy Hook.
+After the confluence, there is a set of Class II waves called Mad Dog Rapids, followed by a Class II+ (III at higher water) set of larger irregular waves known as White Horse Rapids.
+There are also popular playspots located among the rocks on river right.The first takeout (Sandy Hook) on the MD side is 1/2 mile downstream from the confluence of the Shenndoah River on river left immediately before the US 340 bridge at Sandy Hook.
 To reach this takout from Rt.
 340, take the last left as you approach the 340 bridge from the MD side, then take the first right to the bottom of the hill where the road approaches the railroad tracks.
-The takeout is on posted railroad property and involves crossing two sets of very active tracks.
+The takeout trail crosses posted railroad property and involves crossing two sets of very active tracks.
 This once very popular takeout has been closed by the railroad.

 The same takeouts can also be used to run the Millville/Bull Falls/Staircase section of the Shenandoah.
-This is a longer and somewhat more interesting run, but there are times that low water levels would make the Potomac ther better option.
+This is a longer and somewhat more interesting run, but there are times that low water levels would make the Potomac the better option.

 Main channel is to the left.
 Lots of good play.

 Tell us about this gauge by leaving a comment.

 Permits are not required for this reach.

 We have no additional detail on this route.

 to arrive to the main town from your zipcode.

 If someone gets hurt on a river, or you read about a whitewater-related injury, please report it to